vincent-wengert/news-api/README.md

 - set up Kafka Cluster and edit the config for connecting the producer and consumer
 - set up Mongo DB Atlas and Collection
 - set up MongoDbAtlasSinkConnector and connect to Mongo DB Atlas Collection
+- create Charts for Collection in Mongo DB Charts
 - set up cron for running producer and consumer in desired interval

 ## Usage